s-kumano/universally-robust-in-context-learner/readme.md

-This is the official code for "Adversarially Pretrained Transformers may be Universally Robust In-Context Learners" [S. Kumano et al., preprint].
+This is the official code for "Adversarially Pretrained Transformers May Be Universally Robust In-Context Learners" [S. Kumano et al., preprint].

 All generated data can be downloaded from [here](https://filedn.com/lAlreeY65CBjFVbAkaD5F7k/Research/Adversarially%20Pretrained%20Transformers%20may%20be%20Universally%20Robust%20In-Context%20Learners/data.zip) (400KB).